someweisguy/esp_dmx/README.md

 ## To Do

 - Reset-Sequence-First Mode.
 Allow for reset sequences to be sent first rather than using the UART hardware break circuitry.
+- Enable use of ESP32 Hardware Timer for Reset Sequence.
 - Remote Device Management.
 Enable RDM compatibility for DMX transceivers.
 - Art-Net.
 Enable Art-Net compatibility using ESP-IDF Ethernet Driver.